 IRB Application Review Process:

 IRB approval is required before human subjects research can begin (including recruitment activities).
 Studies which qualify for approval under expedited review or exempt status are reviewed by the IRB Chair or a designee.
 Protocols determined to require review by the full IRB committee will be scheduled for the next scheduled IRB meeting.
-See Overview of the IRB Submission and Review Process for a detailed discussion of the submission and review process.
+See The IRB Submission and Review Process for a detailed discussion of the submission and review process.

 Human Subjects Protection Training Requirements:

 Prior to submitting an IRB Application or adding new personnel to the research team, the SBS-IRB requires researchers to complete an ethical and regulatory training course in the conduct of human subjects research.
 For more information on human subjects training requirements, see the guidance at Human Subjects Protection Training Requirement

 Using AURA-IRB online system for IRB Applications: